-Foncières) is key to the modernization of tax administration and broadening the tax base to make revenue growth sustainable over time.
+21. Having a sound system of incentives for tax and customs inspectors, Treasury staff, and staff of the Ministry of Government Domains and Land Affairs (Domaines de L'État et des Affaires Foncières) is key to the modernization of tax administration and broadening the tax base to make revenue growth sustainable over time.
 The government is prepared to gradually reform the current system to support the achievement of these objectives.
 As a first step in this process, the government will take measures to further increase the current system's transparency.
-To this end, the expenditures linked to the sharing of penalties, fines, surcharges, confiscations, and premiums will be appropriately recorded in the fiscal accounts.
+To this end, starting in 2017, the expenditures linked to the sharing of penalties, fines, surcharges, confiscations, and premiums will be included in the payroll.
 The Government will ensure the publication (including in the Journal Officiel) of information related to the incentives containing the criteria and scale for their distribution, as well as other relevant information.
-The government will also take the necessary steps to ensure that income from penalties and premiums is no longer paid in cash.
+The government has taken the necessary steps to ensure that income from penalties and premiums is no longer paid in cash.
 To proceed with an in-depth analysis of the current system within a regional perspective, the government has requested technical assistance from the IMF's Fiscal Affairs Department to conduct a specific study and make recommendations to reform the system.
 This study will also assess whether income from penalties and premiums should be brought into the tax base.

-21. The DGI, the DGD, the DNDC, and the Directorate General of Government Property Administration (DGABE) will continue their efforts to improve tax, customs, and public property administration in order to expand the tax base and increase tax yields:
+22. The DGI, the DGD, the DNDC, and the Directorate General of Government Property Administration (DGABE) will continue their efforts to improve tax, customs, and public property administration in order to expand the tax base and increase tax yields.